sabinpark/ECE382_Lab4/README.md

 ### Cross Language Build Constructs
 * *What is the role of the `extern` directive in a .c file?*
-  * The `extern` directive is used to call variables and allow these variables to be globally accessible.
+  * The `extern` directive is used to call variables outside of its function block.
 These variables are *declared* instead of being *defined*, and thus must be called somewhere other than from within the function.
 Furthermore, when these variables change, they retain their value.
+Basically, it allows the .c file to call functions from the .asm files.
 * *What is the role of the `.global` directive in an .asm file (used in lines 28-32)?*
-  * Answer
+  * the `.global` directive is used to make memory labels globally accessible, which means that the memory values can be accessed/referenced from different parts of the build path.

 ## Lab